mellaurie/DLC-Help/pages/02.online-learning-on-ramp/08.online-foundations-deck/presentation.md

 #### Ways to find the learning moment.
 How is this experience of a global pandemic connected to your course?
 Dig in!

+---

+# Moodle

+---

+#### Have you...
+- asked your students?
+- logged in?
+- uploaded a file?
+- sent a message?
+- created a welcome forum?
+- created an assignment dropbox?
+- created a quiz?
+- adjusted your gradebook?

+---